 Chimayo’s fame spread to the larger world around the year 1810, when a local friar saw a light springing from one of the hills near the Santa Cruz River.
 After following it to its source, he found in the earth a crucifix bearing a dark-skinned Jesus.

 The local villagers paid homage to the relic and then took it to a church in nearby Santa Cruz.
 Mysteriously, during the night the crucifix returned to its original location.
 After this happened two more times, the locals built a small chapel to house the crucifix in Chimayo.

 Through the years, the story of the crucifix became intertwined with earlier indigenous beliefs.
 While the hot springs had dried up, the earth they left behind was said to have healing properties.

 This blending of traditions across time and cultures is common in many holy sites.
 Druid shrines became churches; altars to goddesses were re-dedicated to the Virgin Mary.
 I think the Spirit is not overly concerned with externals.
 What’s important is that pilgrims come to these places with open hearts.

 Thousands of people make their way to Chimayo each year, coming from places around the world.
-Holy Week is a particularly popular time to make a pilgrimage, with many people making the journey on foot from Santa Fe.
+Holy Week is a particularly popular time to make a pilgrimage to this healing shrine, with many people making the journey on foot from Santa Fe.
 The tradition was started after World War II by survivors of the Bataan Death March, who walked to the church in gratitude for their deliverance.